"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dr. Kriti Vashishtha.
 Personality and mental health of team and individual game players: A comparative study.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 333-337.
+Int J Phys Educ Sports Health 2015;2(2):333-337.